MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 The exposure state for a security initiative is reflected in the initiative score.

-- For initiatives with metrics, the score is calculated based on the value and weight of metrics within the initiative.
-A
+- **Initiatives with metrics**: For initiatives with metrics, the score is calculated based on the value and weight of metrics within the initiative.
-- For threat initiatives that don't have metrics, the initiative score is based on secure score.
+- **Initiatives without metrics**: For threat initiatives that don't have metrics, the initiative score is based on secure score.
+As the secure score rises, the initiative score rises.

 For initiatives with metrics: